AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Characters/All-characters-related/__Character outline__.md

 Each character has a name - if it is a playable one, it is their uniquely given name; if it is a NPC, they have names as provided in the [[Enemies concept list|enemies pool]].
 Every one of them has their own appearance and animations.

-Each character has their own stats, as detailed in [[__Statistics outline__|this file]].

-Those are specific for any given character, whether it's a enemy or a playable one.
+Each character has their own stats, as detailed in [[__Statistics outline__|this file]]. - they are specific for any given character, whether it's a enemy or a playable one.

 >[!attention] ***Important to note:*** every one of above statistics may be under buffs or debuffs.
-Those mechanics require holding original, maximum, minimum and current stats' levels.
+These mechanics require holding original, maximum, minimum and current stats' levels.

 Characters per se do not have *EXP* bar - experience points belong to the player themselves and are distributed regardless of the active character.
 # Equipment/Inventory